...Okay, not really.

 Gabel is kind of neurotic, even for a cat.
 But he does weird things that make me laugh, and he does kind of look like a Jersey cow, so at least there's that.

-I hope you enjoy this site.
-If you have any questions, comments, or suggestions, feel free to shoot me an email in the interwebs.
+I hope you enjoy my corner of the internet!
+If you have any questions, comments, or suggestions, feel free to comment here and I'll do my best to answer.
+Thanks so much for visiting!